(This post may contain affiliate links. Please read our disclosure policy for more information.)

 40. Go Scrambling

-When you’re not quite into the technical gear needed for climbing, scrambling might be a good option.
+Scrambling might be a good option when you’re not quite into the technical gear needed for climbing.

-Scrambling requires less equipment and it is easier to get started than with climbing and is an adventure that is more fun for the kids than just hiking.
+Scrambling requires less equipment, it is easier to get started than with climbing, and it is an adventure that is more fun for the kids than just hiking.